visit-dav/visit/src/doc/using_visit/Quantitative/Pick.rst

 the information is relevant for your analysis so VisIt provides options to hide certain items in the pick output.
 If you don't want VisIt to display the name of the picked mesh, turn off the **Show Mesh Name** check box.
-If you don't want VisIt to show the time state, turn of the **Show timestep** check box.
+If you don't want VisIt to show the time-state, turn of the **Show timestep** check box.

 Turning off incident nodes and cells in pick output